 toGoal

-, accounting for its internal maths, and using 🝰 Heuristics as to determine whether one connection is better than another.
+, accounting for its internal maths, relying on 🝰 Heuristics to determine whether one connection is better than another. - Once a path is found between a given

 Note: The